 {\orgdiv{Department of Computer Science}, \orgname{The University of Alabama in Huntsville}, \orgaddress{\state{Alabama}, \country{USA}}}

 \corres{*Corresponding }

 \presentaddress{301 Sparkman Dr NW, \\ Huntsville AL 35899}

 \abstract[Summary]{Many shared-memory parallel irregular applications, such as sparse linear algebra and graph algorithms, depend on efficient loop scheduling (LS) in a fork-join manner despite that the work per loop iteration can greatly vary depending on the application and the input.
-Because of its importance, many different methods, e.g., workload-aware self-scheduling, and parameters, e.g., chunk size, have been explored to achieve reasonable performance that requires expert prior knowledge about the application and input.
-This work proposes a new LS method that requires little to no expert knowledge to achieve speedups close to those of tuned LS methods by self-managing chunk size based on a heuristic of workload variance and using work-stealing.
+Because of the importance of LS, many different methods (e.g., workload-aware self-scheduling) and parameters (e.g., chunk size) have been explored to achieve reasonable performance, and many of these methods require expert prior knowledge about the application and input before runtime.
+This work proposes a new LS method that requires little to no expert knowledge to achieve speedups close to those of tuned LS methods by self-managing chunk size based on a heuristic of throughput and using work-stealing to recover from workload imbalances.
 This method, named \ichunk, is implemented into libgomp for testing.
 It is evaluated against OpenMP's guided, dynamic, and taskloop methods and is evaluated against BinLPT and generic work-stealing on an array of applications that includes: a synthetic benchmark, breadth-first search, K-Means, the molecular dynamics code LavaMD, and sparse matrix-vector multiplication.
-On 28 thread Intel system, \ichunk is the only method to always be one of the top three LS methods.
+On a 28 thread Intel system, \ichunk is the only method to always be one of the top three LS methods.
 On average across all applications, \ichunk is within $5.4\%$ of the best method and is even able to outperform other LS methods for breadth-first search and K-Means. }

 \keywords{irregular applications, loop scheduling, performance evaluation, OpenMP}